 This maul is an 8-pound, wood-handled, 36-inch classic maul with a straight handle.
 The axehead is hardened and, like with the Fiskars, you can use the poll end to drive wedges or strike it itself.
 The axehead comes with a clear lacquer to deter rust, and great care has been taken (such as kiln-drying the hickory wood, but also drying the eye section to below 10% moisture to ensure no funny business) to put everything together in a way that will make the maul reliable and safe to use.

 The great thing about this maul is that it comes at a low price, but you can be sure of American quality, you’ll be supporting an American business, and, of course, you’ll get great customer support if you do have a problem with it.
 With a wood handle, of course, you can replace it easily if it ever does break.
 The Council Tool maul isn’t flashy, but it is an excellent tool that comes at great value for the money.
 By the way – it also comes in a 6-pound version.

-Weighing in at just under 7 pounds, this straight-handled maul is hand-forged in Sweden and comes with everything you would want in a maul – a hardened poll end for striking wedges or being struck, an axehead fastened to the handle with both a wooden and steel wedge for that extra bit of security, and it comes with a leather cover to protect the edge against the elements, which is always a welcome touch.
+Weighing in at just under 7 pounds, this straight-handled maul is hand-forged in Sweden.
+It comes with everything you would want in a maul – a hardened poll end for striking wedges or being struck, an axehead fastened to the handle with both a wooden and steel wedge for that extra bit of security.
+It has a leather cover to protect the edge against the elements, which is always a welcome touch.

-While not as high-end an axe as what Gransfors Bruks and Hults Bruk offer out of the box, it is nevertheless a very good workhorse that will be able to split wood without the need to improve or polish it when you receive it.
+While not as high-end an axe as what Gransfors Bruks and Hults Bruk offer out of the box, it is nevertheless a very good workhorse that can split wood without needing to improve or polish it when you receive it.